Aamirk4560/Procurement-Data-Engineering-Analytics/README.md

 # 📈 Project Goals

-The main goals of PSCMD are to:
+The main goals of Project are to:

 1. Build a reliable procurement data platform.
 2. Automate data ingestion and transformation.